brycesenz/freeform/README.md

 ## Nesting Forms

+One of the benefits of forms objects is that you don't have to mess with models accepting nested attributes.
-Sometimes, you need to be able to support a collection of unknown size (e.g. a user with many phone numbers).
+But sometimes, you need to be able to support a collection of unknown size (e.g. a user with many phone numbers).
 Since FreeForm makes no assumptions about your domain models, we nest forms themselves.

 ```ruby
 class UserForm < FreeForm::Form